Millet is one of the oldest cultivated grains in the world and has been grown

 Millet's

-Millets are a nutritionally rich and environmentally sustainable crop with a long history of cultivation and use.
-Their benefits extend beyond nutrition to include ecological sustainability, making them an important crop for the future of global food security.
+Millets are nutritionally rich and environmentally sustainable crops with a long history of cultivation and use.
+Their benefits go beyond nutrition to include ecological sustainability, making them essential for the future of global food security.

 Historical Background

-Millets are among the oldest cultivated crops, with evidence of their use dating back to around 10,000 years ago.
-They were first domesticated in regions of East Asia, specifically in China and the Korean Peninsula.
-In Africa, millet cultivation dates back to at least 3000 BCE, particularly in the Sahel region.
+Millets are among the oldest cultivated crops, with evidence of their use dating back approximately 10,000 years.
+They were first domesticated in East Asia, particularly in China and the Korean Peninsula.
+In Africa, millet cultivation dates back to at least 3000 BCE, especially in the Sahel region.

-The spread of millets to other parts of the world occurred through trade and migration.
-They were introduced to Europe and the Americas through trade routes and colonial expansion.
-In India, millets have been a staple food for centuries, particularly in the southern and western regions.
+The spread of millet to other parts of the world occurred through trade and migration.
+They were introduced to Europe and the Americas via trade routes and colonial expansion.
+In India, millets have been a staple food for centuries, especially in the southern and western regions.

 https://www.millets.res.in/pub/2018/The_Story_of_Millets.pdf